isomerpages/sid-comms/index.md

 sections:
   - hero:
       title: Maintenance in progress
-      subtitle: Our website is undergoing maintenance and will be back online shortly. <br> Thank you for your understanding and patience.
+      subtitle: Our website is undergoing scheduled maintenance and will be back online shortly. <br> Thank you for your understanding and patience.
       background: /images/hero-banner.png
 ---